Dynamic Retrospective Regression for Functional Data: Dynamic retrospective regression

 where $\alpha $ is the intercept function and $\beta $ the slope function.
-However, (\ref{eq:L}) employs the whole trajectory $\{x_{i}(s):s\in \lbrack a,b]\}$ to predict the value of $y_{i}$ at $t$, including \textquotedblleft future\textquotedblright\ observations $x_{i}(s)$ with $s>t$.
+However, (\ref{eq:L}) employs the whole trajectory $\{x_{i}(s):s\in \lbrack a,b]\}$ to predict $y_{i}(t)$, including \textquotedblleft future\textquotedblright\ observations $x_{i}(s)$ with $s>t$.
 In many applications this is not reasonable.
 For example, for the lip movement data in Figure \ref{fig:Sample} it is clear that future neural activity cannot have an influence on past lip movement; therefore, prediction of $y_{i}(t)$ must be based only on the partially observed curves $\{x_{i}(s):s\in \lbrack a,t]\}$.
-We incorporate this restriction into model (\ref{eq:L}) by assuming $\beta (s,t)=0$ for $s>t$.
-This model is called \textquotedblleft historical linear model\textquotedblright\ by Malfait and Ramsay (2003), although we prefer to call it \textquotedblleft causal linear regression\textquotedblright .
+Then instead of (\ref{eq:L}) we will use